Titash21/Python-Representation-of-LinkedList/README.md

 # Python-Representation-of-LinkedList

-Python Representation of Linked List
+Python and Java Representation of Linked List.
+Some interview problems on LinkedList.